Roland Warpole Loane: Life in New South Wales

 Loane arrived in Hobart Town in 1809 in his own ship, Union, with a cargo of goods valued at £20,000.
-He sold the ship and its cargo to begin business as a general merchant.
-He was an active and successful merchant in Hobart, but drew criticism for letting his cattle damage his neighbours' crops on the assumption that the beasts could not be driven to the pound.
+Accompanying him was the D'Hotman fanily and a number of servants from Isle de France (later Mauritius).
+After applying to the Lieutenant Governor, David Collins, to be allowed to settle in Hobart Town, he sold the ship and its cargo to begin business as a general merchant.
+He was an active and successful merchant in Hobart, but drew criticism for letting his cattle damage his neighbours'crops on the assumption that the beasts could not be driven to the pound.

 In 1813, Loane commissioned the building of the 133-ton [brig] Campbell Macquarie and moved it to Sydney where he operated as a merchant trader.
 In Sydney, Loane purchased Birchgrove House and leased land on the Balmain estate.

 In 1818, Loane traveled from Sydney to India, and returned to Hobart Town the following year with cargo.
 During his absence from Hobart Town, the destruction of his account books prevented the collection of large debts owed to him.
 This experience was perhaps the catalyst leading to his contempt for the colonial government.
 Before departing for Sydney in 1813, he had bought a fifty-acre (20 ha) farm near Hobart, and leased it back to the original owner.
 On his return, he found that the tenant leasing his property had died, the land had been fenced for government purposes and the public was using a quarry on his property.
 He protested to the colonial government, but was never able to recover the documents proving his ownership and, after a prolonged argument with the authorities, he lost his case.

-Loane had a land grant at Pittwater and after 1818 purchased several areas in the country, including one at Eastern Marshes in the Oatlands district, and a number of small areas in Hobart, on which he built houses which he let to government officers.
+Loane had a 400 acre compensatory land grant at Pittwater and after 1818 purchased several areas in the country, including one at Eastern Marshes in the Oatlands district, and a number of small areas in Hobart, on which he built houses which he often let to government officers.